Engee documentation

 Parameters

-Modelling mode and load assumptions
+Simulation mode and load assumptions

-Simulation mode - Simulation mode
+Simulation mode — simulation mode

-• PWM - The output voltage is a pulse width modulated signal.
-This is the By default option.
+• PWM — The output voltage is a pulse width modulated signal.
+This is the default option.

-Via one semiconductor switch and one freewheeling diode (by default) | Via two freewheeling diodes | Via two semiconductor switches and one freewheeling diode.
+Freewheeling mode — Freewheeling pass mode:q[<br>] Via one semiconductor switch and one freewheeling diode (default) | Via two freewheeling diodes | Via two semiconductor switches and one freewheeling diode

 Dependencies